gbedell/catalog/README.md

 You can also edit and delete any categories or items that the user has created.
 You're not able to edit or delete items or categories that you didn't create.

-You can also access JSON pages for category and user information.
+You can also access JSON pages for category and item information.
 Simply navigate to that specific category or item page, and add '/JSON' to the end of the URL.